The mixed image of China

 The formative role of Confucianism and Taoism

-Followers of Jesus need behold the Middle Kingdom with a fair gaze, and advance cultural exchange by appreciating the underlying, inspiring spiritual values.
+Followers of Jesus should behold the Middle Kingdom with a fair gaze, and advance cultural exchange by appreciating the underlying, inspiring spiritual values.
 The traditions of Confucianism and Taoism are vital in this regard.
 While Buddhism was imported, these two were native.
 They have cultivated the soul of China for two-and-a-half thousand years.

 This short reflection, at the risk of oversimplification and conflation, wishes to focus upon the salient, shared spiritual value and virtue of Confucianism and Taoism : namely, harmony.
 This is especially important on account of the stark contrast of the west’s prizing of competition.
 Competition in business, in public life - in life, generally.
 The western notions of liberty, independence and autonomy also make for a juxtaposition with Chinese values of interdependence, family loyalty, and the bonds of obligation.
 A occidental might be taught to fling the truth fearlessly in the face of an opponent and spare no feelings; an oriental might be enjoined to spare the “face” of the antagonist, in the interest of social cohesion.